jacoby149/inventor-royale/README.md

 ## Details

-The summer program will be run as a fun friendly contest.
-At the end of the summer, a winning team will win Inventors Royale backpacks.
+The program will be run as a fun friendly contest.
+At the end of the summer, a winning team will win Inventor Royale backpacks.
 To participate in the contest, there will be three teams to choose from.

 Team Options :